bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - **Understand stakeholder perspectives:** Think through what each party stands to gain or lose and tailor your message to address these concerns effectively.
 Understanding different viewpoints helps in framing your message in a way that resonates with all stakeholders.
 - **Plan your approach:** Lay out your main points clearly and decide the best way to explain them convincingly.
 Structuring your argument logically makes it easier for others to follow and understand.
 - **Anticipate responses:** Think about the possible pushback and emotional responses you might get, and prepare thoughtful, calm replies.
 Being prepared for objections allows you to address concerns confidently and maintain control of the conversation.
-- **Cultural considerations:** Address how different organizational cultures might impact the approach to speaking truth to power and adapt strategies accordingly.
-Some cultures value directness while others may prefer a more nuanced approach.
 - **Develop emotional intelligence:** Enhance your ability to understand and manage emotional responses, both your own and those of others.
 High emotional intelligence helps in navigating sensitive conversations and maintaining a positive tone.

 Tips and techniques:

-- **Data visualization:** Use charts, graphs, and infographics to present your data compellingly and clearly.
-- **Stakeholder mapping:** Create a visual map of stakeholders, their interests, and their influence to tailor your message appropriately.
 - **Role reversal:** Put yourself in the shoes of your stakeholders to better understand their perspectives and concerns.

 ### Developing emotional intelligence